 Facial hair and stubble (even one day's growth) make it almost impossible to get a good seal between your face and RPE.
 If you have a beard, you should talk to your PCBU about other forms of RPE that do not rely on a tight face fit.
 Jewellery, glasses, long hair and makeup can also compromise face fit.

-If your safety glasses fog up, this indicates that there is a leak at the top of the respirator.
+If your safety glasses fog up, there is a leak on the top of the respirator.